-UK legislation has generally been transposed from International Directives established by the international maritime community at the International Maritime Organization (IMO).
+UK legislation around waste management has generally been transposed from International Directives established by the international maritime community at the International Maritime Organization (IMO).
 In this part of the website you can find information on and links to relevant sites regarding sewage and waste management whilst boating.

 With more and more of us taking to the water each year it is important we all know how to deal with our waste in a responsible manner.
 It is no longer acceptable to pump waste out whenever and wherever it suits and it is our responsibility to consider the effects this may have on the surrounding environment.